iamqaasim/Programing_Projects/Intermediate/Automation/File_organiser/README.md

-# About
-Everyone with a computer has a downloads folder and as we know the downloads folder can get quite cluttered after a while.
-This programe automates the process of organising your downloads folder soo you dont have to go through the hasle of doing it yourself.

-# Learning objectives
-- Automation
-- File Management
-- Monitoring

-# Requirements
-1. **Watchdog**: This tool is used for monitoring file system events
- * **Installation**: pip install watchdog
- * They also provide a [sample code](https://pythonhosted.org/watchdog/quickstart.html#a-simple-example) to get us started
- * Learn more about watchdog from the [user guide](https://pythonhosted.org/watchdog/#user-s-guide)

-# Run Program
-**python File_organiser.py**

 # File Organiser

 This project is designed to automate the organization of files on your system.
 It provides a simple solution to categorize and move files into different directories based on their extensions, making file management much easier.